-Carol MacKay can’t walk past a bin of vintage portraits forlornly gathering dust in an antique store or thrift shop.
+Carol MacKay can’t bring herself to walk past a bin of vintage portraits gathering dust in an antique store or thrift shop.
 She feels compelled to stop and look through the stack of discarded images.
-She carefully scrutinizes the front and the back of each picture.
+Then she carefully scrutinizes the front and the back of each picture.

 “I always wonder who these people were and how their pictures came to be discarded,” says the Canadian genealogist and writer from Qualicum Beach, British Columbia.

 Unfortunately, there’s no identification on the backs of most abandoned portraits.
 Even the city or town of the photographer may not be visible.
-Regretfully, Carol must place those anonymous faces back in the haphazard pile to gather more dust.
+Regretfully, Carol places those anonymous faces back in the haphazard pile to gather more dust.

 Sometimes, though, Carol’s pulse quickens when she spots a photograph with several promising clues.